New York Genome Center: Purpose and organization

 The Center leverages strengths in whole genome sequencing, genomic analysis, and development of genomic tools to advance genomic discovery.
 Its faculty hold joint tenure-track appointments at its member institutions and lead independent research labs at the center.

 NYGC's scientists bring a multidisciplinary and in-depth approach to the field of genomics, conducting research in single cell genomics, gene engineering, population and evolutionary genomics, technology and methods development, statistics, computational biology and bioengineering.
 In 2017, co-founder Tom Maniatis was named Evnin Family Scientific Director and chief executive officer of the New York Genome Center.

 Founding

-The center was founded in November 2011 as a collaboration among eleven academic institutions to advance genome research, based on leadership from Tom Maniatis and financial support of $2.5 million from each institution as well as from visionary private philanthropists.
+The center was founded in November 2011 as a collaboration among eleven academic institutions to advance genome research, based on the vision of Dietrich A. Stephan and leadership from Tom Maniatis and financial support of $2.5 million from each institution as well as from visionary private philanthropists.
 In November 2012, the center recruited Robert B. Darnell as president and Scientific Director, where he served as CEO and Founding Director, before returning to Rockefeller University and Howard Hughes Medical Institute Investigator in 2017.
 NYGC formally opened in a multi-story building at 101 Avenue of the Americas. on September 19–20, 2013.

 The 12 founding institutions (Albert Einstein College of Medicine joined the original 11 institutions in April 2013) were: